donnysait88/docker-challenge-template/README.md

 - Confidently build and manage dynamic applications with Docker Compose.
 - Structure the application with separate services for different components.
-- Integrate databases and external services seamlessly into the containerized environment.
-- Scale the application based on changing requirements.
 - Deploy the containerized application with confidence.